 The Amazon marketplace is a fast evolving platform.
 What works one day, might not work the next.
 Just like I told you before that it’s nearly impossible to find best selling products on Amazon without the Chrome extension, it’s virtually impossible to succeed in the long run without tracking your market’s products.
 If you plan on being a professional, successful Amazon seller, it’s a total no-brainer in my book.

 If you’re interested in learning more about the Jungle Scout Web App, click the button below:

 So you’re well on your way to finding best selling products on Amazon.
 Of course, just knowing how to find products doesn’t mean that you’ll know exactly what sorts of products to look for.

 That’s why I want to give you a few more tips on what sorts of products you should source.

 The 8 Key Elements of a Best Selling Product on Amazon

 There are 6 Must-Have and 2 Like-To-Have metrics for the perfect Amazon private label product.

 - High demand.
 We covered this earlier, but we typically suggest that new sellers look for products doing around 300 units per month.
 Any less, and it might be tough to make a great return on your product investment.
 Any more than that, and you may find yourself facing stiff competition down the road.

 - Low competition.
 This is something else we covered.
-The best way to determine competition is by looking at the average review counts for the product niche on your Chrome Extension or Niche Hunter.
+The best way to determine competition is by looking at the average review counts for the product niche on your Extension or Niche Hunter.
 Shoot for products whose top sellers have less than 100 reviews, and definitely no more than 200.

 - Good margins.
 We try to go for products that will earn a gross margin of 25%+.
 In business, the gross margin is the profit a product makes after you subtract all direct costs from the price the product was sold for, then divide the price back into the remainder.
 For an Amazon product, those direct costs are usually: